astoc-fan/coffee-shop-recipes/iced-beverages/frozen-mocha-blended.md

-# Mocha Frozen Blended Coffee​
+# Mocha Frozen Blended Coffee

 ## Description: The Mocha Frozen Blended Coffee, where coffee, milk, ice and chocolaty goodness all come together for a delicious cold drink